geodezyx.stats package

 Returns:

-• roots (numpy.ndarray) – X coordinates of intersection points.
+• roots (numpy.ndarray) – X-coordinates of the intersection points.

-• y_vals (numpy.ndarray) – Y coordinates of intersection points.
+• y_intersect (numpy.ndarray) – Y-coordinates of the intersection points.

 References